gabrielsgaspar/brazil_museum_data/README.md

 If you find any bugs with the code, please [raise an issue](https://github.com/gabrielsgaspar/brazil_museum_data/issues/new).

-This project is licensed under the MIT License.
+This project is licensed under the MIT License and was made by [@gabrielsgaspar](https://github.com/gabrielsgaspar).
 See [LICENSE](LICENSE) file for further details.